 Desired Skills & Experience:

-We offer an exciting and innovative work environment with an organizational culture committed to serving all members of our community.
+- We offer an exciting and innovative work environment with a culture committed to serving all members of our community.
 As a leading not-for-profit, community service organization, our Association relies heavily on fundraising to support the wide range of programs we proudly provide the communities we serve.
-Our expectation is that all staff promote participation of their branch fundraising efforts in some capacity.
+Our expectation is that all staff promotes participation of their branch fundraising efforts in some capacity.